OEMF2019: Space Resource Utilisation for the NewSpace Economy, 21 - 22 November 2019, UNSW Sydney

-It is our firmly held belief that that Australia, with its immense experience in terrestrial resource infrastructure and extraction, is supremely placed to take a leading role in space-based resource extraction and processing, known as in-situ resource utilization (ISRU), as well as become a leader in advanced in-space manufacturing, such as additive manufacturing or large-scale 3D printing.
+With its immense experience in terrestrial resource infrastructure and extraction, Australia is well placed to take a leading role in space resource extraction and processing as well as become a leader in advanced in-space manufacturing, such as additive manufacturing or large-scale 3D printing.

 The forum will host speakers from across the spectrum of space-economy and space-based-resourcing issues, with a strong focus on the following topics for 2019: